ecurtin/KDTree/README.md

 Java implementation of an n-dimensional KD-tree.

-This is my final project for CS 1332 - Data Structures and Algorithms at Georgia Tech.
+This was my final project for CS 1332 - Data Structures and Algorithms at Georgia Tech.
 The assignment was to pick a suffienciently difficult data structure (i.e. not a linked list or standard binary tree) and implement it.

 The KD tree is a space partitioning tree that is particularly suited for running nearest-neighbors search on large datasets.